NicolasLagaillardie/mpst_rust_github/artifact.md

 2. the minimal **k** checked by the protocol

-Our theory only supports protocols that have a bound of **k=1**, but protocols with higher levels can still be implemented using `Mpanon`. -->
+Our theory only supports protocols that have a bound of **k=1**, but protocols with higher levels can still be implemented using `multicrusty`. -->

 Now, that you have a better idea of the interactions between those two tools, we will check the types in the `adder_generated` example are correct